Conference information

 Our vision is a world where everybody lives longer, better lives, free from the fear of cancer.
 And step by step, day by day, our researchers are making this vision a reality thanks to our dedicated community of supporters, partners, donors, fundraisers, volunteers and staff.

-We invested £33 million into research in Scotland in 2022/23 and announced a further £123 million funding over a seven year period for the Cancer Research UK Scotland Institute in early 2024 – this is our largest ever investment in Scottish science.
+We invest around £31m into excellent research in Scotland each year, and announced a further £123m funding over a seven year period for the Cancer Research UK Scotland Institute in early 2024 – this is our largest-ever investment in Scottish science.

 The Scottish Parliament Cross-Party Group on Cancer